Kris Kobach: Early life, education, and academic career

-Kobach was born in Madison, Wisconsin on March 26, 1966.
-His family moved to Topeka, Kansas when he was just seven years old, where his father owned a Buick dealership, that Kobach worked at while in high school.
+Kobach was born in Madison, Wisconsin, on March 26, 1966.
+His family moved to Topeka, Kansas, when he was seven years old, where his father owned a Buick dealership, that Kobach worked at while in high school.
 In 1984, Kobach graduated from Washburn Rural High School in Topeka, Kansas, where he was co-valedictorian, and the student body class president.

 He earned his Bachelor of Arts degree in Government from Harvard University, graduating summa cum laude and first in his department.
 Kobach was also elected to Phi Beta Kappa.
 The director of Harvard's Center for International Affairs, Professor Samuel P. Huntington, was Kobach's faculty advisor from 1984 to 1988.
-Huntington believed that mass immigration, especially from Mexico and Latin America, represented the most perilous threat to what he called the "American identity."
+Huntington believed that migration, especially from Mexico and Latin America, represented the most perilous threat to what he called the "American identity."
 When Kobach taught law at the University of Missouri-Kansas City, Huntington's writings were required reading in the course.

 From Harvard, Kobach went on to earn a Doctor of Philosophy in politics from Brasenose College of Oxford University, having been selected for a Marshall Scholarship.
 Returning to the U.S., he earned a J.D. from Yale Law School in 1995, and became an editor of the Yale Law Journal.
 During this time, Kobach published two books: The Referendum: Direct Democracy in Switzerland (Dartmouth, 1994), and Political Capital: The Motives, Tactics, and Goals of Politicized Businesses in South Africa (University Press of America, 1990).

 Legal career

 From 1995 to 1996, Kobach clerked for Judge Deanell R. Tacha of the Tenth Circuit Court of Appeals in Lawrence, Kansas.
 He began his professorship at the University of Missouri–Kansas City School of Law (UMKC) shortly thereafter.
 In 2001, President George W. Bush awarded him a White House Fellowship to work for Attorney General John Ashcroft.
-At the end of the fellowship, he stayed on as Counsel to the Attorney General.
+At the end of the fellowship, he stayed on as counsel to the attorney general.
 Shortly after the attacks of September 11, 2001, he led a team of attorneys and researchers who formulated and established the National Security Entry-Exit Registration System.
 In addition, he took part in work to reshape the Board of Immigration Appeals in 2002.
 After his government service ended, he returned to UMKC to teach law until he was elected Kansas Secretary of State.